friedbrice/friedbrice.github.io/_posts/2017-01-15-scala-try-is-broken.md

 The goal of the `_.toOption` method should be to return a value that behaves the way the user *expects* `Option` values to behave, and that means no null `Some(v)` values.

 If we want to be able to reuse our code, we need to be able to count on the semantics of types like `Try`, for exception passing, and `Option`, for null guarding.
-The solution to the problem presented by `Try`'s `_.toOption` method is to either avoid its use or to map over the unsafe `Option` with the default constructor, both illustrated below:
+The solution to the problem presented by `Try`'s `_.toOption` method is to either avoid its use or to flatMap over the unsafe `Option` value with the default constructor, both illustrated below:

 {% highlight scala %}